Free movement between the UK and EU ended on 1 January 2021.

-Those not in the UK must apply from their country of residence and await the outcome of their application before entering the UK.
+- Those not in the UK must apply from their country of residence and await the outcome of their application before entering the UK.

 - Non-EEA family members will still be able to enter the UK after 31 December 2020 as long as their EEA national family member was in the UK before 31 December 2020.

-The end of free movement means that EEA nationals not resident in the UK will be subject to the immigration control.
-All non-resident EEA nationals, with the exception of Irish Citizens, will need a work visa before they can be employed in the UK.
+The end of free movement means that EEA nationals not resident in the UK are now subject to immigration control.
+All non-resident EEA nationals, with the exception of Irish Citizens, will need a appropriate visa before they can either work or be employed in the UK.

 EU Settlement Scheme